-Mia Bloom is Professor of Communication at Georgia University.
+Mia Bloom is Professor at Georgia State University and International Security Fellow at New America.
 She conducts ethnographic field research in Europe, the Middle East and South Asia and speaks eight languages.
-She has authored several books and articles on terrorism and violent extremism including Dying to Kill: The Allure of Suicide Terror (2005), Living Together After Ethnic Killing [with Roy Licklider] (2007) and Bombshell: Women and Terror (2011).
-She is a former term member of the Council on Foreign Relations and has held research or teaching appointments at Princeton, Cornell, Harvard and McGill Universities.
+Bloom has authored five books and 80+ articles on terrorism and violent extremism including "Dying to Kill: The Allure of Suicide Terror" (2005), "Living Together After Ethnic Killing" [with Roy Licklider] (2007) "Bombshell: Women and Terror" (2011) and "Small Arms: Children and Terror" (2019).
+Bloom is a former term member of the Council on Foreign Relations and has held research or teaching appointments at Princeton, Cornell, Harvard and McGill Universities.
+Bloom's forthcoming book is "Veiled Threats: Women and Jihad."

-Under the auspices of the Minerva Research Initiative (MRI) of Department of Defense, Bloom is currently conducting research with John G. Horgan on how children become involved in terrorist organizations.
-Bloom and Horgan’s findings will be published in a book for Cornell University Press entitled Small Arms: Children and Terror (2017).
 Bloom has a PhD in political science from Columbia University, a Masters in Arab Studies from the School of Foreign Service at Georgetown University and a Bachelors from McGill University in Russian, Islamic and Middle Eastern Studies.

-MacArthur SSRC fellowship, USIP Peace Scholar, AUCC (FLAS) Arabic Fellow
+9 Minerva Research Grants since 2007, MacArthur SSRC fellowship, USIP Peace Scholar, AUCC (FLAS) Arabic Fellow